andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+11/02/18 | `cw41` | This was an in-class exercise on parsing and gathering statistics on Apache webserver logs.
+This directory includes a README file for the exercise, as well as all the required support files and an executable version of the assignment.
 10/31/18 | `cw40` | *Liang* 14.3 (pp. 479-485).
 Today was an introduction to sets.
 This directory includes a README file for an in-class exercise, along with all the require files.
 10/30/18 | `cw39` | 12-week exam day.
 This directory is a placeholder.
 10/29/18 | `cw38` | Last day of the 12-week exam review.
 This directory contains some sample code which demonstrates muitablity and immutability when working with function parameters.